If you need help to cover the cost of childcare, you will find more information about some of the options available on these pages.

 You can also use the government’s childcare calculator to see what you might be entitled to.

-If your child is aged two, three or four you might be able to get free early education and childcare.
+You might be able to get free early education and childcare.
 How much you get, depends on the age of your child and your circumstances.

 The definition of working families and the application process is still to be confirmed.
 Early years settings/childcare providers in the borough are in the process of making decisions about delivering these entitlements.
 These pages will be updated as more information is available.